kimono-koans/httm/README.md

 ➜ httm --json ~/.histfile
 ```

-`httm` seeks to be a good Unix citizen, which means -- you *should* use the other Unix utilities to organize your queries how you like them.  `find` is especially useful:
+`httm` seeks to be a good Unix citizen, which means -- you *should* use the other Unix utilities to organize your queries how you like them.  `find` and `awk` is especially useful here:

 ```bash
 # print all unique versions of your `/var/log/syslog` file, newline delimited